NinaFatehi/flask/README.md

 # flask
-A practice of flask microservice
+A practice of flask microservice!

+My first practice of Flask App!